 Please note the cutoff period for the registration.
 The announcement of the grade equals the date of the entry of the grade into the campus management system (PULS).

 The registration for a repeat examination after taking the non-binding exam option must be done by accessing PULS if your course of studies is supervised by the PULS system.
 In case your course of studies requires registration by lists, you have to re-register the examination by lists.

 In short, registration follows the regular registration procedure.

 If you have requested the non-binding exam option to improve your grade, and if you have achieved a higher grade in the retaken exam, the higher grade is applied automatically.

-Your academic transcript will reflect your usage of the non-binding exam option.
+Your transcript of records will reflect your application of the non-binding exam.

-* A variation of the non-binding exam option also exists if your studies follow rules and regulations that are based on an enrollment points system (Belegpunktesystem).
+* A variation of the non-binding exam option exists, if the rules and regulations you are studying are based on a completion points system (Belegpunktesystem).
 In your first semester of regular study, no enrollment points are deducted, but you can still earn credits.